-- PJR has had past clients who have claimed an exemption from the design and development requirements on the basis that designs were provided by their parent or sister company. - Such exemptions are potentially not appropriate and should not be automatically accepted. (clarification coming later) - There are two basic justifications for an exemption of the design and development requirements: - 1.
+- PJR has had past clients who have claimed an exemption from the design and development requirements on the basis that designs were provided by their parent or sister company. - Such exemptions are not appropriate and should not be accepted. - There are only two acceptable justifications for an exemption of the design and development requirements: - 1.
 The auditee receives a complete product design from their customers;